wxcapture/wxcapture/README.md

 ## About this project
 WxCapture is a joint project between Mike (KiwiinNZ) and Albert (Technobird22).
 We are looking to turn this into an open-source solution so that anyone can set up their own automatic decoding station.
 This site is currently under very active development, so you will often notice changes to it.

-The processing code was written by Mike (KiwiinNZ), the main contributor, and Albert worked on the frontend code.
+The intention is to turn this into an open-source solution so that anyone can set up their own automatic decoding station.
+This site is currently under very active development, so you will often notice changes to it.

 > Please report any bugs to [wxcapture@gmail.com](mailto: wxcapture@gmail.com) or submit an issue on Github.

+## Contributors
+- Main contributor: Mike (KiwiinNZ).
+- Albert (technobird22), helped write the documentation and worked on some front end info and formatting.